amzn/amazon-payments-magento-2-plugin/README.md

 * _Amazon Pay_ button in the shopping cart, mini-cart, on product pages and in the 1st step of checkout
 * _Amazon Sign-in_ optional button on customer login and registration page
 * _Amazon Pay_ in the list of available payment methods during the final step of checkout
-* Configuration of _Amazon Pay_ extension from within Magento admin
+* Configuration of _Amazon Pay_ extension from within Magento Admin
 * Support for payment authorizations, captures and refunds (also partial refunds)
 * Support for synchronous and asynchronous authorization mode
 * Supports _Amazon Pay_ Instant Payment Notifications